 For other configuration files, make sure you follow the same format, modifying the file to update the name, user, and password.

-If you have emails that needs to be migrated, please follow this guide to migrate your emails How To Migrate Email To cPanel
+If you have emails that need to be migrated, please follow this guide to migrate your emails How To Migrate Email To cPanel

 If you run into issues migrating your emails, please contact tech support and we'll help.
 Simply open a support ticket with us through the support tab inside your chi.westhost.com account and let us know the usernames and passwords, as well as the domain once you used to create your email accounts.